nikhilponnuru/byte-fight/README.md

 # byte-fight
-  just download zip--extract and run the .exe file
+  just download zip file--extract it and run the file in editors like codeblocks

 I am no more interested in this repo